LibPdIntegration/LibPdIntegration/README.md

 - Only [Pure Data Vanilla](https://puredata.info/downloads/pure-data) is supported.
 Additional objects included with distributions like [Purr Data](https://puredata.info/downloads/purr-data) and [Pd-Extended](https://puredata.info/downloads/pd-extended) do not currently work (it's not clear yet whether this is a Unity-specific issue or an bug with LibPdIntegration).
 - Although libpd provides C# bindings, 1.)
 I could not get them to play nicely with Unity, and 2.) they don't currently support libpd's new mutiple instance system.
 As such, LibPdIntegration interfaces directly with the libpd C library.
 This may change if libpd's C# bindings get updated in the future, but they should be functionally identical to the C library anyway, so I'm not sure it's necessary.
-- In order to get libpd working with Unity, a small [patch](extras/PatchInfo.md) to libpd is necessary ([included in this repository](extras/z_libpd.patch)).
-The native [Plugins](Assets/Plugins/) in this repository include this patch, but if you want to deploy to other platforms, you'll need to apply the patch yourself.
+- ~~In order to get libpd working with Unity, a small [patch](extras/PatchInfo.md) to libpd is necessary ([included in this repository](extras/z_libpd.patch)).
+The native [Plugins](Assets/Plugins/) in this repository include this patch, but if you want to deploy to other platforms, you'll need to apply the patch yourself.~~ This should no longer be necessary with the latest version of libpd.

 ## Future Plans